 Arrival & Departure

-The Antarctic Peninsula Basecamp cruise begins and ends in Ushuaia, Argentina (USH).
+The Antarctica Basecamp cruise begins and ends in Ushuaia, Argentina (USH).
 Embarkation time is between 4:00-5:00pm on day of departure.
 We strongly advise all passengers to arrive the night prior to departure and get a hotel in Ushuaia to avoid baggage and flight delays.
 The ship sails around 6:00pm on day of departure.
 Disembarkation is after breakfast on final day between 8:30-9:00am.
 Plan flights to depart Ushuaia anytime after noon on the final day.
 If you would like assistance with international flights, please visit our Booking Flights resource page.

 Enjoy several possibilities to be active ashore with easy, moderate and more demanding walks in the vicinity of the landing sites.
 The aim is to offer two hikes per day, each two-three hours long during morning and/or afternoon landings (lunches on board).
 Bring a proper pair of hiking boots and gaiters.
 Rubber boots suitable for hiking will be provided.
 Hikes will be guided by experienced expedition guides.